jblindsay/lidar/README.md

   puts("Point #{i + 1} #{lf.get_xyzi_data(i).to_s}")
 end

-# Create a new LAS file
+# Create a new LAS file to write data into
 file_name2 = "path/to/file/test2.las"
 lf2 = Lidar::LasFile.new file_name2, "w"